apache/accumulo-examples/README.md

         git clone https://github.com/apache/accumulo-examples.git
         mvn clean package

+4. Specify Accumulo connection information.
+All examples read connection information from a properties file.
+Copy the template and edit it.

+        cd accumulo-examples
+        cp examples.conf.template examples.conf
+        nano examples.conf

-4. Each Accumulo example has its own documentation and instructions for running the example which are linked to below.
+5. Each Accumulo example has its own documentation and instructions for running the example which are linked to below.

 When running the examples, remember the tips below:

 * Examples are run using the `runex` command which is located in the `bin/` directory of this repo.
   The `runex` command is a simple wrapper around the Maven Exec plugin.
-* Any command that references Accumulo settings such as `instance`, `zookeepers`, `username`, or `password` should be updated for your instance.
 * Commands intended to be run in bash are prefixed by '$' and should be run from the root of this repository.
 * Several examples use the `accumulo` and `tool.sh` commands which are expected to be on your